Edit Blog Post

 “Oh my gosh that’s so cool!
 It’s just like in the movies!”

 It’s sort of like how I think the way Alessandra, who is from Italy, makes pasta is about the most fascinating thing ever.
-To be honest, she doesn’t make it that must differently than we do, but I’m convinced that it is way more delicious when she does.
+To be honest, she doesn't make it that much differently than we do, but I’m convinced that it is way more delicious when she does it.
 The other day we were studying and I brought a sandwich to each for lunch, “Devin, why did you bring a sandwich?”

 “Well, for lunch.”

 “No!
 I am going to make you pasta!”

 She had a skillet with nothing other than a